 If you choose to season (air dry) your own wood, then it should be located in a covered, open-sided log store (allowing air to circulate, but protected from the elements) — it can take a year to season, and even longer with some hardwoods.
 Another option is buying kiln-dried wood.

-The key to success depends on the fuel you’re buying — which most people give remarkably little thought to.
+The key to success depends on the fuel you’re buying.
 For a start, hardwood logs are denser than softwoods and you’ll receive more kWh from a cubic metre bag of hardwoods than softwoods — but softwoods are usually cheaper.
 While the type of wood offers a variable in output, it’s not massive — by far the biggest impact is moisture content.

 The table below is a very general guide to how moisture content affects kWh output.